 - You will get put in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- Firstly, you must answer some simple questions, such as what is your legal name, street address, date of birth and an emergency contact person.
+- Firstly, you must answer some simple questions, such as what your legal name is, street address, date of birth and an emergency contact person.

 - You will also be asked about your medical and mental history.

 - You will be given an inmate ID.

 - You will have your mugshot taken.